ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/rest_api_docs.rst

    zip file password
 -  Upload the document `as above <#documents>`__

-NOTE: Uploading raw malware executables or weaponized documents is strictly forbidden
+.. note:: Uploading raw malware executables or weaponized documents is strictly forbidden

 For malware uploads, An ``HTTP 400 - Bad Request`` error will be returned if the document is not a password-protected zip file (as